About the 5th Safe Routes to School National Conference

 About the Event

 Learn how Safe Routes to School programs across the nation are changing the habits of an entire generation of school children while improving the health and environment of numerous communities.
 This fourth national conference will feature workshop sessions, mobile tours, inspirational presentations, and networking opportunities to help you start or expand your SRTS program.

 This event, which takes place every two years, will once again bring together the wide range of practitioners that are working at the local, regional, state and national level to make it safe, convenient, and fun for children to walk and bicycle safely to school.
 In 2013 the Safe Routes to School National Conference makes its way to a state and region that has many years of experience building successful SRTS programs and infrastructure — Sacramento, California — the capital region of our nation’s largest and most diverse state.

 A significant factor in the success of Safe Routes to School is its appeal to so many different disciplines.
-The conference will draw a national audience of school leaders and staff; local elected officials and city and county staff; state and federal agency leaders; professionals in planning, transportation, public health, landscape architecture, architecture, public works, and parks and recreation; advocates for equity and environmental justice, youth, older adults, and walking and biking; environmentalists; and all others committed to improving conditions for children to walk and bike to school and creating safer, healthier and more livable communities.
+The conference will draw a national audience of school leaders and staff; local elected officials and city and county staff; state and federal agency leaders; professionals in planning, transportation, public health, landscape architecture, architecture, public works, and parks and recreation; advocates for equity, environmental justice, walking, and biking; youth, older adults, and environmentalists; and all others committed to improving conditions for children to walk and bike to school and creating safer, healthier and more livable communities.

 There will be something for everybody, from veteran experts to SRTS novices, with close to 50 sessions, workshops and tours to choose from.
 Learn from dozens of speakers who share insights, valuable tools and strategies for making Safe Routes to School a success in your community.
 Among the highlights, the program will be infused with sessions and case studies focusing on increasing SRTS programs and policies in low-income communities, rural areas and on tribal lands; engaging and empowering youth in Safe Routes to School work; and encouraging stronger involvement among the education community in Safe Routes to School efforts.